[tools][openqa][research] Research on Federated openQA

 - Jobs that have been added to a second cluster, will only be triggered when the build has been synced

 - Once a job is finished, the master webUI gets a notification, along with the job results (could be bulk or per build?)

-#4 Updated by coolo over 2 years ago
+#4 Updated by coolo almost 3 years ago

 The possibility for the scheduler on the master webUI, to know which jobs need to be ran on a specific cluster), and the master webUI should handle these jobs as asynchronous or something similar